 Phosphorus deficiencyInadequate phosphorus can cause older leaves to turn yellow and stunt plant growth.

-See also How to reduce ammonia levels in aquarium
+See also How to bring down alkalinity in fish tank

 To ensure optimal water quality, regularly test the pH levels and nutrient levels in your aquarium.
 Adjustments can be made by using water conditioners or fertilizers specifically designed for aquarium plants.
 Additionally, maintaining a consistent and appropriate lighting and feeding regimen can help promote the overall health of your aquarium plants.